Be part of research about genes

 Biological parents are the people whose egg or sperm led to the conception of the child and therefore whose genes have been transmitted to the child.

-We will only be asking biological parents if they would like to give saliva samples.
-Your interviewer will ask you some questions during the interview to understand whether you are your child’s biological parent.
+We only asked biological parents if they would like to give saliva samples.

-Yes.
-If you do not know whether you are your child’s biological parent, your interviewer will still ask if you would like to provide a sample.
-However, we will not feedback to any parent who has given a sample whether they, or their child’s other parent, are the biological parent of the child.
+If a parent did not know if they were the child’s biological parent, they still had the option to provide a sample if they wished.
+No feedback was given to any parent who gave a sample regarding whether or not they, or their child’s other parent, are the biological parent of the child.

 Providing a saliva sample

-Even if you do decide to give a sample, you can change your mind and withdraw your permission for your DNA sample to be used for research at any time without giving a reason.
-For more information on how to do this, please read the answer to the question ‘what if I change my mind?’
-If you decide not to give a sample, you can still take part in the interview.
+Even if you did decide to give a sample, you can change your mind and withdraw your permission for your DNA sample to be used for research at any time without giving a reason.
+For more information on how to do this, please read the answer to the question ‘what if I change my mind?’.

-Samples will only be collected from babies with permission from a parent.
-This permission can only be given by parents with legal parental responsibility for their child, and where the baby is living with them as their main household.
+Samples were only be collected from babies with permission from a parent.
+This permission could only be given by parents with legal parental responsibility for their child, and where the baby was living with them as their main household.
 We only require one parent to agree to this.
-However, you may wish to discuss this decision with your child’s other parent.

-Parents will be asked to take the sample from the baby.
-You will be asked to use a special sterile swab to collect a sample from your child.
-The interviewer will show you a video and give you instructions on how to do this.
+Parents were asked to take the sample from the baby.
+They were asked to use a special sterile swab to collect a sample from their child.

 Generation New Era will not inform your child’s other parent whether or not your child has given a sample.
 It is up to you whether or not you wish to tell them.